 Back surgery can cost a great deal of money but the potential benefits in terms of quality of life, pain reduction, and the ability to resume normal activities can feel priceless.
 For patients rendered almost immobile with back pain, radiculopathy, and muscle weakness, back surgery may well be advised by a physician as a last resort after conventional methods have failed to provide lasting relief.
 The cost of surgery depends largely on the extent of the procedure being performed as minimally invasive surgeries, such as endoscopic back surgery, may be less expensive.
 Less invasive surgery can also be beneficial in reducing the length of the recovery period and allowing a patient to return to work faster thereby reducing care costs, medications, and beginning to earn a wage again.

 With any surgery there are risks and back surgery is no different.
 Patients should be aware that surgery may not correct their problem(s), they may incur an infection or experience problematic bleeding, there is the possibility of spinal fluid leakage (dural leak), and, in rare cases, paralysis or death may occur.
+Back surgery costs with a failed surgery can leave patients and their families in worse shape both financially and physically.
 The possible risks of surgery may mean that patients continue with their conventional treatments and investigate other, alternative, therapies such as acupuncture, yoga, acupressure, physical therapy, or massage.
 Herbal and nutritional supplements can also provide relief from chronic inflammation and encourage healthy nerve function for some.
 In acute cases however, where loss of sensation, bladder control, or sudden weakness in the muscles occurs it can be essential to undergo back surgery to relieve pressure on the nerves in the spine.
 Permanent damage may otherwise occur.
 This type of surgery will usually be covered by health insurance policies but other, optional, back surgeries may only be covered in part, or not at all.
-There are ways to reduce the burden of cost when seeking back surgery and patients are advised to investigate their options thoroughly, comparing prices between clinics and hospitals, before making a final decision.
+There are ways to reduce the burden of back surgery costs when seeking surgery and patients are advised to investigate their options thoroughly, comparing prices between clinics and hospitals, before making a final decision.

 For more basic procedures such as decompression, or endoscopic back surgery, patients will usually pay around $6,000-8,000.
 Please keep in mind that these costs will vary depending on the clinic and your insurance provider.
 More complex procedures involving fusion can cost in the region of $15,000-17,000.
 Spondylodesis surgery can cost $12,000-15,000 and vertebroplasty around $2,500.
 A similar procedure to vertebroplasty (where bone cement is injected into fractured or compressed vertebrae) is considerably more expensive as it makes use of a balloon-like device to first restore the height of the vertebrae before injecting the bone cement.
 This procedure, called kyphoplasty, costs around $14,000 due the complexity and extended time of the operation, but may be deemed necessary if a patient’s vertebrae have become considerably compressed and are impinging on nerves or blood vessels in the spine.